Fines of up to $50,000 for errant vets under new law to support better animal health and welfare

 Noting that many MPs had raised concerns about affordability of animal care and transparency of costs, Mr Tan said the existing code requires vets to clearly explain treatment options, risks and costs, as well as obtain consent from owners for the treatment of their animals, and avoid unnecessary procedures.

 “Vets should also provide pet owners with an estimate of fees.
-These standards ensure better pricing transparency and help build trust between pet owners and vets by promoting professionalism and fairness,” he said.
+These standards ensure better pricing transparency and help build trust between pet owners and vets by promoting professionalism and fairness,” he added.

 “We generally support the intent of the Bill, particularly in strengthening professional governance, safeguarding animal welfare, and maintaining public trust in the profession.
 At the same time, we have emphasised the importance of ensuring that regulatory frameworks remain practical, proportionate and suited to Singapore’s local context.”